robbytables/bug-free-invention/unit-1-variables/instructor-resources/03-local-python/03-local-python-slides.md

 **Teaching Tips:**

-- Students can use a different text editor if you or they prefer, but any reference to a text editor throughout this course is "Atom."
+- Students can use a different text editor if you or they prefer, but any reference to a text editor throughout this course is "Sublime Text."

 - Point a link to where the directions are, or, if students downloaded them as a PDF, point out which PDF.